 Relatively broad rotor blades combined with their special pitch angle produce a high start-up torque enabling the rotor to start at only 3.5 m/s wind speed.
 Annotation: Optimum start-up performance will be reached after a certain running-in period of the bearings and their seals.
-Using the SW 350-II for battery charging please do not mistake the rotor start-up for the start of charging.
+Using the Superwind 353 for battery charging please do not mistake the rotor start-up for the start of charging.
 The wind speed required to start charging depends on the battery's state of charge and might be slightly higher than the rotor start-up wind speed.

-b) The basic innovation of SW 350-II is its novel aerodynamic rotor control system.
-Similarly to large wind turbines it adjusts the pitch angle of the rotor blades.
-The mechanical controller is fully integrated into the hub and works without expensive electrical or hydraulic components.
-Instead, the controller is actuated by forces arising at operation of the wind turbine itself.
-The forces are effected by the geometric and kinematic lay-out of the rotor and controller mechanism.
+- b) The basic innovation of Superwind 353 is its novel aerodynamic rotor control system.
+Similar to large wind turbines it adjusts the pitch angle of the rotor blades.
+The control mechanism is fully integrated into the hub and is used to adjust the rotor blades, similar to large turbines.
+However, the Superwind 353 does not use any complex electrical or hydraulic control circuits and actuators for the adjustment, but rather forces that are generated by the rotor blades during rotation due to their special geometry.
 Aerodynamic forces act as control variable to adjust the rotor blades for power regulation above the nominal wind speed.
 Centrifugal forces are the second control variable for the rotor blade adjustment.
 By the special arrangement of both force components, the controller limits the rotor speed even at extreme wind velocities automatically, and protects the wind turbine from over speed, even at no-load operation.
-As a result the controller limits the mechanical loads at high wind speed significantly and guarantees smooth operation under all weather conditions.
-The patented, fully synchronised rotor hub ensures very high turbulence resistance, stability and endurance.
+As a result, the controller limits the mechanical loads at high wind speed significantly and guarantees smooth operation under all weather conditions. - c) The Superwind 353 has been designed for professional use especially at sites with difficult wind conditions.
+Its improved pitch mechanism provides a fixed coupling of all rotor blades among each other.
+Due to this even at high wind speeds and high turbulences the machine works very smooth and with lower strains to all parts.